Area536 :: Rebooted

 Root directory

 Sector 3, 4, 5 and 6 are occupied by the root directory.
 This is sequential table of contents for the floppy.
 Each entry in the root directory occupies 32 bytes.
-The root directory occupying 4 sectors adds up to 64 entries in the root directory.
+The root directory occupying 4 sectors adds up to 32 entries in the root directory.
 That’s also where the ability for IBM PC-DOS 1.00 to store files ends: there is no MKDIR command in PC-DOS 1.00 yet, so you can’t create directories/folders yet.
-After storing 64 files, the disk reports as full because the root directory is out of entries, even though the data area may still have sectors available.
+After storing 32 files, the disk reports as full because the root directory is out of entries, even though the data region may still have sectors available.

 An empty root directory in later implementations of FAT file systems can simply be bytes set to a value of zero.
 In the case of IBM we’re dealing with a corporate behemoth that had very specific ideas on how computers were supposed to work.
 They invented considerable chunks of the field so that should come as no surprise.
 In order for a floppy to be usable on an IBM PC, the root directory gets filled with empty placeholder entries that start with a byte of 0xE5, which is the marker for a file or subdirectory that is deleted.
 Semantically it implies that something existed in this place before, but not anymore.
 The rest of the 32 bytes for each entry are filled with 0xF6, which is the standard filler byte that IBM used on its bigger systems to indicate “empty space” on storage systems at the time.